ibm-cloud-docs/blockchain/howto/create_channel.md

   ![Create channel 3](../images/create_channel_3.png "Create a channel panel 3")

 The invited members will receive an invitation email.
 They can also find the request with "Vote Pending" status in the **Notifications** screen of the Network Monitor:
-* Members who are invited as channel operators can click the **Review Request** button to review the channel configuration, and then **Accept** or **Decline** the channel update request.
+* Members who are currently channel operators can click the **Review Request** button to review the channel configuration, and then **Accept** or **Decline** the channel update request.
 If the channel update request gets enough **Accept** votes from channel operators, its status changed to "Vote Accepted".
 Any channel operator can then click the **Submit Request** button to complete the channel update.
 * Members who are invited as channel writers or readers can click the **Review Request** button to review the channel configuration.

 As a special type of channel update request, when enough channel operators agree on the channel creation request and a channel operator submits the request, the new channel is created.
 All channel members can find the channel in the "Channels" screen of their Network Monitor.